Our dissertation prize-winners

 Angela's dissertation was entitled The British Empire and the War Effort: A Comparative Study of the Experiences of the British Honduran Forestry Unit and the Newfoundland Overseas Forestry Unit.
 It was supported by a grant Angela received from the Economic History Society, which enabled her to research with original, primary sources in the National Archives in London.
 Angela graduated with a first class honours degree from Perth College UHI in 2015.

 Mary Souter, BA (Hons) Scottish History (2012-13)

-Mary – who graduated in 2013 from Inverness College UHI with a first-class BA (Hons) Scottish History - was awarded the dissertation prize for her excellent dissertation on Highland Madness: Pauper Lunatics in Inverness District Lunatic Asylum 1864-1914.
-Mary was then awarded the for 2013.
+Mary - who graduated in 2013 from Inverness College UHI with a first-class BA (Hons) Scottish History - was awarded the dissertation prize for her excellent dissertation on Highland Madness: Pauper Lunatics in Inverness District Lunatic Asylum 1864-1914.
+Mary was then awarded the Royal Historical Society/History Scotland dissertation prize for 2013.
 She then received support from the UHI Student Development Fund to enable her to attend and present at the British Conference on Undergraduate Research, which took place in Nottingham in April 2014.
 Mary is now studying towards a PhD at the Centre for History.

 Kirk Reid, BA (Hons) Scottish History (2011-12)

 Kirk, who graduated from Highland Theological College UHI with a first class BA (Hons) Scottish History in 2012, was awarded the prize for his dissertation.
 Kirk says "Still so appreciative of the awesome BA experience you guys gave me and consider that easily the best academic experience of my life.”
 Kirk went on to complete an MLitt in Highlands and Islands Literature, graduating with distinction in 2013.